 Uploading your image data to Mammal Web:

 To upload data as a Trapper, you need to register an account.
-You can do that via either the Spotter or the Trapper screens, the first time you visit them.
+You can do that via either the Spotter or the Trapper screens (both accessed using the Contribute menu item at the top of the screen) the first time you visit them.
 You will need to follow the link “Don’t have an account”, highlighted below.

 This will take you through to the registration page.
 Fill in the details required and click on “Register”.
 For more information, see our video about How to Register.

 Once you have an account, you can log in.
-You should see a Trapper screen like the one pictured below.
+By following the Trapper menu item (under Contribute on the menu bar), you should see a Trapper screen like the one pictured below.
 Each location at which a camera trap is deployed is known as a 'site'.
 When you move your camera to a new location, or change the camera or its set-up at its current location, this counts as a new site.
 When you set your camera to record images or video, this counts as a deployment.
 Each time you visit your camera and collect the image data, then re-start the camera to trap more image data, this counts as a new deployment.

 The Trapper screen will list all the sites you have set up.
 Obviously, the first time you visit the Trapper page, it will have no existing sites listed.